Prabashi/project-mgt-app-backend/README.md

 # project-mgt-app-backend

-This is an on-going project in Express and TypeScript to create a Project Management App backend.
+This is the authentication and authorization (role based access control) part of an on-going project in Express and TypeScript to create a Project Management App backend.